redhat-hackathon/redhat-hackathon.github.io/_posts/2019-20-12-hackathon-winners-announced.markdown

 By Manfred [Bortenschlager](https://rover.redhat.com/people/profile/mbortens), Agile Integration Business Development, EMEA

 Back in September we launched the Red Hat EMEA Hackathon inviting developers to “ReBoot Customer Experience with Open Source.”
-We did this as part of a drive to encourage greater developer adoption, for more on why we are running a campaign like the Hackathon, read our previous [blog post](https://mojo.redhat.com/groups/emea-internal-communications/blog/2019/09/20/red-hat-emea-hackathon-how-we-aim-to-improve-developer-adoption-via-a-large-scale-emea-virtual-hackathon).

 Hundreds of developers from around the world participated, some as individuals with others as part of a team, helping to create some fantastic app ideas.
 The submissions were reviewed by an experienced panel of six judges - whom I should thank for all their hard work and words of wisdom.

 **Thank you!**
  - **Gert Jan van Halem**, Chief Technology Officer at Devoteam